Subtitles and Transcript

 1:11 And in each one of these research areas, of which there are even more, there are PhD students, like me, and we study incredibly narrow topics, things as narrow as a few processes or a few molecules.
 And one of the molecules I study is called isoprene, which is here.
 It's a small organic molecule.
 You've probably never heard of it.
-The weight of a paper clip is approximately equal to 900 zeta-illion -- 10 to the 21st -- molecules of isoprene.
+The weight of a paper clip is approximately equal to 900 zeta-illion — 10 to the 21st — molecules of isoprene.

 1:33 But despite its very small weight, enough of it is emitted into the atmosphere every year to equal the weight of all the people on the planet.
 It's a huge amount of stuff.
 It's equal to the weight of methane.
 And because it's so much stuff, it's really important for the atmospheric system.

-1:46 Because it's important to the atmospheric system, we go to all lengths to study this thing.
+1:47 Because it's important to the atmospheric system, we go to all lengths to study this thing.
 We blow it up and look at the pieces.
 This is the EUPHORE Smog Chamber in Spain.
 Atmospheric explosions, or full combustion, takes about 15,000 times longer than what happens in your car.
 But still, we look at the pieces.

-3:19 We do all of this to understand the chemistry of one molecule.
+3:19 We do all this to understand the chemistry of one molecule.
 And when one student like me has some sort of inclination or understanding about that molecule, they write one scientific paper on the subject.
 And out of that field campaign we'll probably get a few dozen papers on a few dozen processes or molecules.

-3:33 And as a body of knowledge builds up, it will form one subsection, or one sub-subsection of an assessment like the IPCC, although we have others.
+3:34 As a body of knowledge builds up, it will form one subsection, or one sub-subsection, of an assessment like the IPCC, although we have others.
 And each one of the 11 chapters of the IPCC has six to ten subsections.
 So you can imagine the scale of the effort.
-In each one of those assessments that we write, we always tag on a summary, and the summary is written for a non-scientific audience.
-And we hand that summary to journalists and policy makers, in order to make headlines like these.
-Thank you very much.
-(Applause)
+In each one of the assessments we write, we always tag on a summary, and the summary is written for a non-scientific audience.
+And we hand that summary to journalists and policy makers in order to make headlines like these.